ignc-research/real-robots/rto.md

 # Robotino (RTO)
+## Setup Robotino Hardware from scratch

 [Source](https://github.com/dietriro/rto_core)

-## Installation
+## Install Ubuntu 20.04 and ROS

-In order to use the robot you first have to install Ubuntu Focal (20.04) as well as ROS Noetic, which currently is the only supported ROS version of this repository.
-After installing Ubuntu on a computer please follow the instructions below for installing ROS and all other necessary software.
+In order to use the robot you first have to install Ubuntu Focal (20.04) using a bootable USB Stick.

+Then, install ROS Noetic.

 ```bash
 #!/bin/bash